Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 If you are new to the camera calibration toolbox.
 Go to the following website http://robots.stanford.edu/cs223b04/JeanYvesCalib/ and try the first few examples to get to know about camera calibration.This  is highly recommended for someone who is just starting using the toolbox.

 # Calibration Dataset Collection
-The following section explains the camera calibration dataset in detail.
-The setup for calibration and multi-view capturing of objects is shown in the following figure.
+The following section explains the camera calibration dataset in details.
+Setup for calibration and multi-view capturing of object is shown in the follwowing figure.

   ![123](https://user-images.githubusercontent.com/65610334/212621713-6e8b4379-a18b-4971-83ee-c91948d93592.jpeg)